FOREX-Yen buoyed by China jitters; sterling under water

 "Overall, we have increased our estimate of the growthimpact of the trade war," the bank said in a note.

+That helped allay some fears that Beijing would use itscurrency as a weapon in its trade war with the United States.

+A week ago, China let its currency slip to weaker than 7 tothe dollar for the first time since 2008, which some saw as anoffset to U.S. tariffs.
+The change pressured emerging marketcurrencies across Asia and boosted the yen.

-All eyes will be on Chinese figures on retail sales andindustrial output due Wednesday to gauge the impact of thelong-running tussle on domestic activity.
+All eyes will be on Chinese figures on July retail sales andindustrial output due Wednesday to gauge the impact of thelong-running tussle with the United States on domestic activity.

-Beijing has allowed its yuan to ease in recent weeks as anoffset to the tariffs, pressuring emerging market currenciesacross Asia and boosting the yen.

-The dollar edged up to 7.1034 yuan in offshore trade CNH= early on Monday as investors waited to see where the Chinesecentral bank would chose to fix it CNY=PBOC .
+Market attention will also be on the U.S. Federal Reserveannual symposium at Jackson Hole later in the week, whereinvestors hope to get some clarity on the future path ofinterest rates.
+Markets are expecting nearly 100 basis points ofcut from the Fed by next year.
+FEDWATCH

 Likewise, sterling had sunk to depths not visited since 2016 at 126.69 yenGBPJPY= having shed over eight yen inlittle more than two weeks.